 “I’d definitely recommend it,” she responded as she swiveled back to her computer.
 “Don’t make me fire you."

 Jughead let his grin loose now that she wasn’t looking to see it.
 He hadn’t wanted to work for the Blue & Gold.
 He had his own novel to write.
 His own digging to do.
-But she looked at him with those big blue eyes and he didn’t have the heart to say no. Jughead thought of his father hurling words like Soft or Sucker at him – even Bitch – but since his father had never stood in front of a happy Betty Cooper, he could never understand.
+But she looked at him with those big green eyes and he didn’t have the heart to say no. Jughead thought of his father hurling words like Soft or Sucker at him – even Bitch – but since his father had never stood in front of a happy Betty Cooper, he could never understand.
 Betty was a rare gold coin.
 Jughead’s father had never done an honest days work in his life.
 He couldn’t understand what a girl like her was really worth.
 Nor Archie, who never had to try at, or work for, anything.

 Jughead turned back to his writing and tried not to concentrate on the pit opening in his stomach, or the despair that pools there.
-It had been happening more in more when he thought of Archie and Betty together – even though that’s what she wanted.
+It had been happening more and more when he thought of Archie and Betty together – even though that’s what she wanted.
 What she’s always wanted.
 And everyone knew it.
 Not even Jughead, who tried to stay on the sidelines of Riverdale, had been spared this reality.
 He continued to type, word after word, not really paying attention – trying like hell not to watch the sway of her ponytail.
 Maybe she hypnotized him with it.

 Yeah, want was easy.
 Seeing her across the room – or down the hall – or cheering – was easy.
 Thinking about kissing her was nothing new.
 Or taking her hair down from its ponytail.
 Or making her laugh.
 But hope was hard.
 Hope that it could happen.
 And the worst part was that Jughead didn’t even know where this hope came from, only that it was stubborn, and insistent, like dandelions growing between the cracks of a sidewalk – blooming somewhere between flower and weed.
 But then, still, Betty had always loved dandelions…